mark0071m/TidyHumanActivityData_Samsung/CodeBook.md

 |frequencyBodyGyroscopeJerkMagnitude-std|num|Standard deviation of filtered frequency domain signals from the gyroscope separated into body acceleration signals; linear acceleration and angular velocity were derived in time to obtain Jerk signals; magnitude calculated using the Euclidean norm|

 ## Data
+The resulting dataset (merged_tidy_averages.txt) will be a dataframe with 180 observations of  the 68 variables described above.

 ## Transformations